Snap and Jump: How Elastic Shells Pop Out

 \subsection{Jumping process of spherical shells}

 The typical time series data of our experiment and simulation ($(R, h)$ = (30, 2.0) mm, $mg=$0.48~N) are shown in Fig.~\ref{fig:2}(a).
 When the valve is opened at time $t=0$, the pressure difference applied to the shell $\delta p$ drops from the initial value, $\delta p_j$, with the rapid air inflow (Fig.~\ref{fig:2}(a-iv)), and the shell starts recovering the original shape (seen as the decrease of $w$ and $r$ in Fig.~\ref{fig:2}(a-ii)).
+The pressure difference at $t$ = 0, $\delta p_j$, is related to the initial buckling amplitude of the shell for each experiment (Fig.~\ref{fig:2}(a-iv)).
 As the contact radius decreases, the popper lifts ($z$ increases), with the rim of the buckled shell being in contact with the substrate (Fig.~\ref{fig:2}(a-i)). {The contact force $F$ gradually increases with the damped oscillation as the popper rises.} The damped oscillation of $F$ at $t\lesssim0.4~{\rm seconds}$ is due to a longitudinal wave of the wire connecting the popper and the counterweight.

 The shell snaps at $t\simeq0.6~{\rm s}$ highlighted by the abrupt drop of $w$ toward $w\simeq 0$ and the sharp peak of the contact force $F^*$, where the outer surface of the shell is in areal contact with the substrate.
 Prior to the snap-buckling, only the rim of the indented shell touches the substrate, and the contact force is applied via a ring-like contact shape.
 At the snap onset, when the contact radius reaches the critical value $r^*$, the inside of the rim contacts with the substrate by area, where the contact geometry of the shell transits from a ring-like to a disk-like shape.
 The contact transition here generates a huge impulsive force $F^*$, and the popper leaves the substrate within the interval of $t^*$.
 Thereafter, the height of the popper, $z$, reaches the maximum height, $H$.